alby13/tanuki-browser/README.md

 2. **Run the program:**
    - Double-click `TanukiBrowser.exe`

-## 🚀 Installation for Linux
+## 🚀 Running on Linux

-Updated:
+Please select Linux Intel or Linux AMD64

+Please note: If you have an issue running this in the graphical interface, please follow the Terminal method below.

  **Run the program by GUI:**
    ```sh